Bike Trails of Cape Cod: 7 Day Travel Itinerary

 The path runs along the water and under busy bridges.
 You will ride alongside barges, past fishing piers, and picnic grounds.
 For a little while, be a part of this busy, vibrant channel.
 After resting at the railroad bridge, retrace your path to Scusset Beach.
 Spend the afternoon on the beach, jetty, and fishing pier.

-Day 4: Bike the National Seashore (Approx. 7 miles, 2 Hours).
-Explore Provincetown Beaches and Shopping
+National Seashore (Approx. 7 miles, 2 Hours).
+Provincetown Beaches

 Park in Provincetown's Herring Cove Beach Parking Lot.
 Bike toward to Loop Trail.
 Then, circle past the Visitor's Center and the Beech Forest.
 This is the week's shortest ride, but still plan for 2 hours.
 There are steep hills, blowing sand, and sharp curves.
 You will want to keep your speed down and stop often to enjoy the breathtaking dunes, sea grass, and ocean vistas.